What you need to know about Times Square security and street closures for New Year's Eve

 Tips for attending the New Year's Eve Ball Drop in Times Square:

 - Arrive early.
-The New York City Police Department will begin closing down access to Times Square starting at 38th Street and Broadway, and moving north as revelers arrive.
+The NYPD will begin closing down access to Times Square starting at 38th Street and Broadway, and moving north as revelers arrive.
 Viewing areas will start at 43rd Street and move north.
 Access to Times Square on the evening of December 31 will be from 6th Avenue or 8th Avenue only.

 - Heavy traffic conditions and road closures are expected, so mass transit is strongly encouraged.

-- Please note that the MTA has advised that some entrances/exits at Times Square-42 St Station may be temporarily closed for crowd control.
+- Please note that the MTA has advised that some entrances/exits at Times Square-42nd St Station may be temporarily closed for crowd control.
 Visit mta.info for more information.

 - Dress for the weather.